ashley-brown13/chatty-ashley/README.md

 # High Level Overview

-To build ChattyAshley, I utilized Express, React, and Firebase.
-I used Firebase as my 3rd party API (which hits their provided database, Firestore) as it allows real time updates; I also decided to utilize it's other features, which include authentication and hosting.
-In addition, I used Typescript throughout the project to reduce errors.
+To build ChattyAshley, I utilized Express for my backend, React with Typescript for my frontend, and Firebase for my database/3rd party API.
+I used Firebase as it allows real time updates without having to implement my own WebSockets; I also decided to utilize it's other features, which include authentication and hosting.
 It was my first time using both Typescript and most of the Firebase features.
-Though it was challenging, I really feel happy with the result, and I am so happy I got to learn these technlogies through doing, as it is my preferred way to learn.
+Though it was challenging, I really feel happy with the result, and I am so glad I got to learn these technlogies through project-based learning, as it is my preferred way to learn.

 ## Components